 Hadley Reynolds started playing horn in the Chicago area in the late 1950's.
 Fortunately, he had many opportunities to attend Chicago Symphony Orchestra concerts under Fritz Reiner, and to develop a lifelong appreciation for the exceptional sound being created by the CSO brass of the time, particularly Philip Farkas (horn), Adolph Herseth (trumpet), and Arnold Jacobs (tuba).
 In these years he played in the Evanston Symphony Orchestra under the CSO's Frank Miller, the North Side Symphony under the CSO's Milton Preves, the Youth Orchestra of Greater Chicago under Dr. Frank Powers, the North Shore Band of Wilmette under nationally renowned Northwestern University Band Director John Paynter, as well as winning state-wide awards for horn solo work with stage band, orchestra, as well as ensemble conducting.
 Hadley studied with Christopher Leuba, Principal Horn of the CSO, and K. Ethel Merker, the first nationally recognized woman symphony player and recording artist on the horn, and now designer of the Merker Model French Horns for Holton/LeBlanc.
 In the Philadelphia area, He studied with Ward Fern of the Philadelphia Orchestra, and performed solo concertos and conducted the joint orchestras of Haverford and Bryn Mawr Colleges.
 In the Boston area, Hadley has kept up his playing over the years with a number of groups, including the Newton Symphony, The Civic Symphony Orchestra of Boston, the Boston Summer Opera Theatre, Dover Foundation Community Theater, and a variety of classical and popular performing ensembles in the area.
 He currently plays in the horn cadre of Bay Colony Brass, Boston's leading independent large brass performing ensemble.
 Hadley also serves as a Trustee of the Pro Arte Chamber Orchestra of Boston.

 Alec Zimmer, horn, joined the Bay Colony Brass in 2005.
 Originally from Danville, PA, he began his private horn studies with C. Scott Smith at Susquehanna University and later studied with the late Rick Martin.
-While earning is BS in Engineering at Swarthmore College, he studied with Michael Johns, member of the Pennsylvania Ballet and Opera Company of Philadelphia horn sections.
+While earning is BS in Engineering at Swarthmore College, he studied with Michael Johns, a member of the Pennsylvania Ballet and Opera Company of Philadelphia horn sections.
 After a brief stint at Stanford University for graduate school, Alec moved to the Boston area.
-In addition to the Bay Colony Brass, Alec is assistant principal horn with the Newton Symphony Orchestra.
-He has also performed with the Mercury Orchestra, Lowell House Opera, Civic Symphony of Boston, the Longwood Symphony Orchestra, the Cambridge Symphony Orchestra, the UMass Boston Chamber Orchestra, and the Charles River Wind Ensemble.
-Last year, he attended the Kendall Betts Horn Camp in Lyman, NH where his performance of Eugene Bozzas En Foret earned him praise from the camps distinguished faculty.
-Alec is a registered professional engineer and works as a structural engineer for Simpson Gumpertz & Heger Consulting Engineers in Waltham.
-He lives in Watertown with his extraordinarily patient wife, Elisabeth.
+In addition to the Bay Colony Brass, Alec has performed with Mercury Orchestra, the Newton Symphony Orchestra, the New Philharmonia Orchestra, Lowell House Opera, Civic Symphony of Boston, the Longwood Symphony Orchestra, the Cambridge Symphony Orchestra, the UMass Boston Chamber Orchestra, and the Charles River Wind Ensemble.
+For many years, Alec participated in the Kendall Betts Horn Camp in New Hampshire.
+Alec is a registered professional engineer and works as a structural engineer with Simpson Gumpertz & Heger in Waltham.
+He lives with his family in Newton.

 After having sung in all of the school choirs since 5th grade, Karen started playing trumpet in high school, soon adding marching band, concert band, orchestra, and in the pit orchestras for shows to her activities.
 Show orchestras were particularly suited to her fondness for hamming it up, and she has played in over 50 different musicals to date.